oddbird/oddsite/content/services/index.rst

       .. _Python: https://www.python.org/
       .. _Django: https://www.djangoproject.com/
 summary: |
-  **OddBird is a full-stack design & development agency**.
+  **OddBird is a full-stack design & development agency**, building progressive mobile and web applications.
-  Our team is fully-integrated,
-  and ready to provide value from the first day of a new project.
+  Our tight-knit team is ready to provide value from day one.
-  We'll help take you from concept to launch with agile project management, branding and content strategy, interface and user-experience design, and well-architected code.
+  We'll help take you from concept to launch with agile project management, branding and content strategy, interface and user-experience design, well-architected code, and usability testing.

   .. callmacro:: content.macros.j2#link_button
     :url: '/contact/'